Image Protection for Robust Cropping Localization and Recovery: Experiments

+\textbf{Image recovery from the cropped version}.
+There is no previous work that recovers the entire image from its cropped version.
+In Table 1, we compare our method with \cite{ying2021image} by extending it from manipulated content recovery to image cropping recovery.
+We find that though the method can somehow localize the cropped region well, the performance of \cite{ying2021image} concerning cropping recovery has a noticeable gap compared to ours.
+Besides, we further compare the method with Stable Diffusion-Infinity~\footnote{https://huggingface.co/spaces/lnyan/stablediffusion-infinity}, which is typically designed for outpainting.
+We find that though the network can produce extra-high-quality results with astonishing details and imagination, yet the outpainted contents cannot ensure fidelity with reference to the original ones.
+In contrast, CLR-Net pursues the ``exactness" of cropped content recovery, which emphasizes more on fidelity rather than ``feasibility".

 \textbf{Cropping identification and localization}.
-The cropping prediction accuracy of~\cite{ying2021no} is 90.75\%, higher than many previous passive cropping forensics scheme, e.g., 86\% as reported in~\cite{van2020dissecting}.
+The overall accuracy of Van et al.~\cite{van2020dissecting} is 86\% on uncompressed images.
+Whenever the input images are compressed or tainted by other digital attacks, the scheme can no longer predict the cropping mask.
 The cropping prediction accuracy of CLR-Net is 95.41\% that further leads by a large margin.
-Note that in the result we include the false alarm rate where we should not predictive positive on the non-cropped images.
-For cropping localization, CLR-Net does not have restriction on the quality or format of the targeted image.
-For~\cite{van2020dissecting}, since the statistical clue of lense artifacts are prone to image processing, the scheme is not applicable on the majority of natural images.
-According to Table~\ref{table_comparison}, the F1 scores of CLR-Net under JPEG ($\emph{QF}=70$) is within $[0.94,0.98]$, which is also higher than 0.74 reported in~\cite{ying2021no}.
-We owe the high accuracy of image cropping detection of CLR-Net to the robust watermarking.
+Note that in the result we include the false alarm rate where we should not \redmarker{predict} \textit{positive} on non-cropped images.